 Gynecomastia in Fort Lauderdale, FL

 Gynecomastia is the development of excess breast tissue in men.
 This happens far more commonly than most people realize.
 In fact, up to half of all men may be affected by this condition.
 Many men with gynecomastia feel embarrassed about taking off their shirt.
-If you live in the Fort Lauderdale or Broward County area and feel self-conscious about the excess tissue in your chest area, consider male breast reduction surgery with plastic surgeons Barry Schwartz, M.D., F.A.C.S. and Nathan Eberle, M.D., D.D.S., of the Weston Center for Plastic Surgery.
+If you live in the Fort Lauderdale or Broward County area and feel self-conscious about the excess tissue in your chest area, consider male breast reduction surgery with board-certified plastic surgeon Nathan Eberle, M.D., D.D.S., of the Weston Center for Plastic Surgery.
 They will help you get the masculine, toned look you desire.

 What Is Male Breast Reduction?